ueberdosis/tiptap/docs/api/editor.md

 ```

 ### Editor props
 For advanced use cases, you can pass `editorProps` which will be handled by [ProseMirror](https://prosemirror.net/docs/ref/#view.EditorProps).
-Here is an example how you can pass a few [Tailwind](https://tailwindcss.com/) classes to the editor container, but there is a lot more you can do.
+Here is an example how you can pass a few [Tailwind](https://tailwindcss.com/) classes to the editor container, and transform pasted text, but there is a lot more you can do.

 ```js
 new Editor({